smart-data-models/dataModel.EnergyCIM/GovGAST/doc/spec.md

 ## List of properties

 <sup><sub>[*] If there is not a type in an attribute is because it could have several types or different formats/patterns</sub></sup>
 - `address[object]`: The mailing address  .
+Model: [https://schema.org/address](https://schema.org/address)	- `addressCountry[string]`: The country.
+For example, Spain  .
+Model: [https://schema.org/addressCountry](https://schema.org/addressCountry)
+	- `addressLocality[string]`: The locality in which the street address is, and which is in the region  .
+Model: [https://schema.org/addressLocality](https://schema.org/addressLocality)
+	- `addressRegion[string]`: The region in which the locality is, and which is in the country  .
+Model: [https://schema.org/addressRegion](https://schema.org/addressRegion)
+	- `district[string]`: A district is a type of administrative division that, in some countries, is managed by the local government
+	- `postOfficeBoxNumber[string]`: The post office box number for PO box addresses.
+For example, 03578  .
+Model: [https://schema.org/postOfficeBoxNumber](https://schema.org/postOfficeBoxNumber)
+	- `postalCode[string]`: The postal code.
+For example, 24004  .
+Model: [https://schema.org/https://schema.org/postalCode](https://schema.org/https://schema.org/postalCode)
+	- `streetAddress[string]`: The street address  .
+Model: [https://schema.org/streetAddress](https://schema.org/streetAddress)
-Model: [https://schema.org/address](https://schema.org/address)- `alternateName[string]`: An alternative name for this item  - `areaServed[string]`: The geographic area where a service or offered item is provided  .
+- `alternateName[string]`: An alternative name for this item  - `areaServed[string]`: The geographic area where a service or offered item is provided  .
 Model: [https://schema.org/Text](https://schema.org/Text)- `at[number]`: Ambient temperature load limit (Load Limit).
 Typical Value = 1.
 Default: 0.0  .
-Model: [https://schema.org/Number](https://schema.org/Number)- `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated[string]`: Entity creation timestamp.
-This will usually be allocated by the storage platform.  - `dateModified[string]`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description[string]`: A description of this item  - `dturb[number]`: Turbine damping factor (Dturb).
+Model: [https://schema.org/Number](https://schema.org/Number)- `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity  - `dateCreated[date-time]`: Entity creation timestamp.
+This will usually be allocated by the storage platform  - `dateModified[date-time]`: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform  - `description[string]`: A description of this item  - `dturb[number]`: Turbine damping factor (Dturb).
 Typical Value = 0.18.
 Default: 0.0  .
 Model: [https://schema.org/Number](https://schema.org/Number)- `id[*]`: Unique identifier of the entity  - `kt[number]`: Temperature limiter gain (Kt).
 Typical Value = 3.
 Default: 0.0  .
 Model: [https://schema.org/Number](https://schema.org/Number)- `location[*]`: Geojson reference to the item.
 It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `mwbase[number]`: Base for power values (MWbase) (> 0).
 Default: 0.0  .
-Model: [https://schema.org/Number](https://schema.org/Number)- `name[string]`: The name of this item.  - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `r[number]`: Permanent droop (R).
+Model: [https://schema.org/Number](https://schema.org/Number)- `name[string]`: The name of this item  - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `r[number]`: Permanent droop (R).
 Typical Value = 0.04.
 Default: 0.0  .
 Model: [https://schema.org/Number](https://schema.org/Number)- `seeAlso[*]`: list of uri pointing to additional resources about the item  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `t1[number]`: Governor mechanism time constant (T1).
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object  - `t1[number]`: Governor mechanism time constant (T1).
 T1 represents the natural valve positioning time constant of the governor for small disturbances, as seen when rate limiting is not in effect.
 Typical Value = 0.5.
 Default: 0  .
 Model: [https://schema.org/Number](https://schema.org/Number)- `t2[number]`: Turbine power time constant (T2).
 T2 represents delay due to internal energy storage of the gas turbine engine.
 T2 can be used to give a rough approximation to the delay associated with acceleration of the compressor spool of a multi-shaft engine, or with the compressibility of gas in the plenum of a the free power turbine of an aero-derivative unit, for example.
 Typical Value = 0.5.
 Default: 0  .
 Model: [https://schema.org/Number](https://schema.org/Number)- `t3[number]`: Turbine exhaust temperature time constant (T3).
 Typical Value = 3.
 Default: 0  .
 Model: [https://schema.org/Number](https://schema.org/Number)- `type[string]`: NGSI type.
 It has to be GovGAST  - `vmax[number]`: Maximum turbine power, PU of MWbase (Vmax).
 Typical Value = 1.
 Default: 0.0  .
 Model: [https://schema.org/Number](https://schema.org/Number)- `vmin[number]`: Minimum turbine power, PU of MWbase (Vmin).
 Typical Value = 0.
 Default: 0.0  .
 Model: [https://schema.org/Number](https://schema.org/Number)<!-- /30-PropertiesList -->
 <!-- 35-RequiredProperties -->
 Required properties
 <!-- /35-RequiredProperties -->